These Paleo Almond Butter Blondies are rich, ultra fudgy, and so delicious! Egg free, vegan, gluten free, dairy free, but no one will be able to tell!

 These can also be made nut free by using sunflower butter, cassava flour, and a nut free milk.
 I will write the measurements in the notes.
 I did a test run with these ingredients to make sure they work and they came out great.

-These blondies are such a fun dessert to make that everyone will love!
+These almond butter blondies are such a fun dessert to make that everyone will love!
 You have to try them.
-Enjoy!
+Here are more blondies to try:

 Hungry for more?
 Subscribe to my newsletter and follow along on Facebook, Pinterest and Instagram for all of the latest updates.